demisto/content/Packs/Lastline/Integrations/Lastline_v2/README.md

 ### Upload a file for analysis
 ---
-Submits a file for analysis.\
+Submits a file for analysis.
-Note: Due to a limitation in Lastline's API, CSV files are not supported.
 ##### Base Command

 `lastline-upload-file`